 Common App: A general application for admission accepted by more than 450 colleges and universities throughout the United States and abroad.
-LSC accepts the Common App.
+Lyndon accepts the Common App.

 Course Load: The number of credit hours in which a student is enrolled for a semester.
-At LSC, full-time undergraduate students must carry at least 12 credit hours.
+Our full-time undergraduate students must carry at least 12 credit hours.

 Concentration: A narrower field of study within a bachelor degree program.
-Many of the bachelor degree programs at Lyndon have concentrations.
+Many of our bachelor degree programs have concentrations.

-Convocation: The ceremony held at the beginning of the academic year to welcome students to LSC.
+Convocation: The ceremony held at the beginning of the academic year to welcome students to Lyndon.

 Credit Hours: In general, the number of hours per week that a class is held during a 15-week semester.
 For example, a three-credit course will meet for three hours of class every week.
 If a laboratory is required for the class, generally there are three hours of lab time per week, per credit.
 The number of credit hours each semester determines whether a student is considered full- or part-time.

 Dean’s List: A formal recognition of academic excellence.
-To be on the Dean’s List, an LSC student must achieve a semester grade-point average (GPA) of 3.5 while enrolled in 12 or more credits per semester.
+To be on the Dean’s List, a Lyndon student must achieve a semester grade-point average (GPA) of 3.5 while enrolled in 12 or more credits per semester.

 Degree: Academic title given to a student who completes the requirement for a major.
-LSC confers Associate’s, Bachelor’s, and Master’s degrees.
+We confers associate’s, bachelor’s, and master’s degrees.